Chapter 1 : Glass Memories

 “Do you think, Professor McGonagall, that any of those celebrations would allow us to partake in their revels?”

-Thoughts of Lily and James and all the others, the countless others she had known and loved and lost, clutched at her heart, squeezing it beneath glassy transparent fingers so that her answering smile was strained, pain in every quaver of her lips as she acquiesced and let him lead her off into the night.
+Thoughts of Lily and James and all the others, the countless others she had known and loved and lost, clutched at her heart, squeezing it beneath glassy transparent fingers so that her answering smile was strained, pain in every quaver of her lips as she let him lead her off into the night.

 “What were you thinking?”